 Ultrasonic flow meters have many applications, from process flow to custody flow.
-It is also a common practice to use a portable ultrasonic flow meter to verify other flow meters or for temporary measurement.
-The article explains all you need to know about the basics of ultrasonic flow measurement and its applications.
+It is also a common practice to use a clamp-on ultrasonic flow meter to verify other flow meters or for temporary measurement.
+The article explains what you need to know about the basics of ultrasonic flow measurement and its applications.

-We will find two concepts within this principle: Doppler and Transit Time.
-But first, let’s find out more about the principle itself.
+There are two types of ultrasonic flow meters: Doppler and transit time ultrasonic flow meters.
+But first, let’s find out more about the working principle.
 Then we can go through in-depth variations and typical uses.
 Later, we will highlight the pros and cons and give examples of brands on the market.

-To know more about flow meters, you can read the Visaya Article here
+To know more about flow meters, click here

 What is an ultrasonic flow meter?